About Us

 Appointment Process

-1. Written requests for membership shall be submitted to the committee chairperson for consideration at the next regular meeting.
+- Written requests for membership shall be submitted online via the EMSC website for consideration at the next regular meeting.

-4. Task forces and subcommittees will be appointed at the discretion of the chairperson in order to accomplish the objectives of the annual work program and other designated projects.
-Non-committee members may be appointed to such subcommittees but will not then be considered members of the EMSC Advisory Committee
+- Task forces and subcommittees will be appointed at the discretion of the chairperson in order to accomplish the objectives of the annual work program and other designated projects.
+Non-committee members may be appointed to such subcommittees but will not then be considered members of the EMSC Advisory Committee.

 Committee Responsibilities